telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 # Capturing and Inspecting iOS Traffic

-This article describes how to use Fiddler Everywhere to capture and inspect traffic that comes from iOS devices and simulators.
+This article describes how to use Fiddler Everywhere to capture and inspect traffic from iOS devices and simulators.

 To capture and inspect traffic on iOS devices or simulators, perform the following steps: